Aly-Ghazal/CodeToLive/README.md

 3. Now to setup the VM to be a GitHub self-hosted runner

 ```
-# Create a folder (Note: if you will use the same VM for Multiple Pipelines change the folder name)
+# Create a folder (Note: if you will use the same VM for Multiple Pipelines change the folder name for each pipeline)
 $ mkdir actions-runner && cd actions-runner

 # Download the latest runner package